From A Growing Culture:

-Today, I wanted to take a bit of time to explore this question.
 There is ongoing controversy about exactly what percentage of the world’s food is produced by small-scale and peasant farmers.
 It’s a difficult question to answer, but an incredibly important one.
 If it turns out that small-scale agriculture does, in fact, feed the majority of the world, then that would be a huge blow to the industrial agricultural system, given its widespread environmental and social harms.
+In recent years, researchers have attempted to answer this question.
+But a couple of key studies have emerged, pointing us in the wrong direction, and creating dire consequences for policy-making.
+Let’s dive in.